Excalibur Estate

 The Excalibur Estate was a post-war 1940s housing estate of 189 prefabricated houses in Catford, South London.
 The estate contained the last sizeable collection of post-war prefabricated houses in the United Kingdom.

 In 2011, Lewisham Council approved a plan to replace the prefabs with 371 houses, with demolition scheduled to begin in 2013.
 English Heritage has granted listed building status to six of the "prefab" houses.
 The proposed demolition led to campaigns by residents, English Heritage and the Twentieth Century Society to save the properties, with an unsuccessful legal challenge to prevent redevelopment, and a return to parkland, if they were demolished.
-Apart from the six with Grade II listing, all the buildings are due for demolition by early 2023, with the redeveloped estate planned for completion by the end of 2023.
+Apart from the six with Grade II listing, all the buildings are due for demolition, and the redeveloped estate completed, by the late 2020s.

 Background

-Following the London Blitz of the Second World War, London was facing a severe housing shortage.
-To quickly alleviate this problem, London, like many other British cities set about building temporary prefabricated houses.
+After the London Blitz of the Second World War, London faced a severe housing shortage.
+To quickly alleviate this problem, London, like many other British cities, set about building temporary prefabricated houses.

-Fifteen hundred homes in Lewisham were destroyed in the first year of the war alone.
+An estimated fifteen hundred homes in Lewisham were destroyed in the first year of the war alone.
 The level of destruction across many British cities brought about the passing of the Housing (Temporary Accommodation) Act 1944, which led to the building of Excalibur and many estates like it.

-The Excalibur Estate was constructed as one of these projects on parkland in Catford between 1945 and 1946 by German and Italian prisoners of war.
+The Excalibur Estate was constructed on parkland in Catford between 1945 and 1946 by German and Italian prisoners of war.
 The estate consisted of single-story prefabricated bungalows designed by the Ministry of Works; each with two bedrooms, a private garden and an indoor lavatory.

-Despite only being intended to stand for ten years, many prefabricated estates survived much longer.
+Many prefabricated estates survived for much longer than originally planned.
 Many corporations replaced such estates with conventional-build or permanent prefabricated council houses throughout the 1950s, 60s and early 1970s.
-Unusually Excalibur survived to the 2010s.
+Unusually, Excalibur survived into the 2010s.

 Etymology

-The estate is so called because the streets are named after characters from Arthurian legend.
+The streets on the estate are named after characters from Arthurian legend.
 The precise reason for these street names is unknown.

 The estate

 The estate consisted of 189 single storey, two-bedroomed prefabricated bungalows constructed by the Uni-seco company.
 The nearly flat roofs have a 7 degree pitch.
 There were no amenities situated on the estate except for the church, St. Marks.
-This building was originally two huts, it was constructed on site in the conventional manner with a sheet-metal barrelled roof, similar to an Anderson shelter.
+This building originally consisted of two huts, constructed on site in the conventional manner with a sheet-metal barrelled roof, similar to an Anderson shelter.

 The nearest railway station to the estate is Bellingham.